google sheets

 Filling a series number in Google Sheets is a crucial skill for data management and analysis.
 It saves time and ensures consistency across your spreadsheets.

 This guide will demonstrate the steps to fill a series in Google Sheets effectively.
-Additionally, we'll explore why Sourcetable is a better alternative to using Google Sheets.
+We'll also explore why Sourcetable is a better alternative to using Google Sheets.

 How to Fill Series Number in Google Sheets